Parent Information -

 Our PSHE lessons support emotional well-being and encourage children to learn about physical and mental health.

-Learning mentors run a nurture groups using the Thrive approach.
+Learning mentors run nurture groups using the ELSA and Thrive approach.

 Active play leaders and playtime buddies support relationship building during breaktimes